 CONSIDER A MID-WEEK WEDDING

-With so many 2020 events being cancelled or postponed, 2021 might be the biggest year for weddings.
+With so many 2020 and 2021 events being cancelled or postponed, 2022 is set to be the biggest year for weddings.
 Once this is all over, we’ll all want to celebrate!
 This means you might have fewer options when choosing your date.
 A mid-week wedding could be a better option for you because it gives you more flexibility and you can save a lot of money.
 Why not?!